Living Tides Psychotherapy and Wellness

 As a child, I loved exploring tide pools along the Gulf Islands with my dad, an activity I can still easily get lost in for hours.
 There is wonderment in the tiny creatures who will show themselves beneath a salty ocean window should you be still enough for long enough.
 With such presence and attention, parts of a larger thriving ecosystem will suddenly come to life before your eyes: A hermit crab seeking new residence, sculpins hiding in a sandstone cave, green anemone’s closing in on a catch.

 Much like tide pools, our minds are composed of a beautifully complex interconnected system requiring intercommunication and balance in order to thrive.
 When one component is not functioning optimally or is cut off from the others, the whole system can be affected.
 This is where curiosity comes in.
-If we can look at all parts of ourselves, even (especially) parts we fear or dislike, with openness and curiosity, we will be surprised at what we find.
+If we can look at all parts of ourselves, even (especially) parts we fear or dislike, with openness and curiosity, we may be surprised at what we find.
 I invite you to tap into your own version of the child in awe of the tidepools.
-Curiosity will almost always lead you down a path of self-awareness, understanding, and ultimately, to healing.
+That kind of gentle, curious attention can be a powerful guide toward self-awareness, understanding, and ultimately, healing.

 Therapy: What to Expect